 Seeking Resolution Through Tenancy Tribunals in Carpet Cleaning Disputes

 In cases where disagreements cannot be settled directly, tenants can seek mediation through tenancy tribunals or legal channels to address carpet cleaning disputes.
-These forums can provide an impartial judgment on the matter.
+These forums can provide an impartial judgement on the matter.

 Consulting Professional Carpet Cleaners to Assess Cleaning Needs Independently